Perplexing Presentations & Fabricated and Induced Illness/Disorders in Children

 4.5 In deciding what information to share, professionals should consider their legal obligations, including whether they have a duty of confidentiality to the child.
 Where there is such a duty, the professional may lawfully share information if a competent child (or the parent of a child who lacks competence) consents of if there is a public interest of sufficient force.
 This must be judged by the professional on the facts of each case.
 Where there is a clear likelihood of significant harm to a child, or serious harm to adults, the public interest test will almost always be satisfied.

 4.6 The child's best interests must be the overriding consideration in making decisions about sharing information.
-Please refer to the government practice guidance, Information Sharing: Advice for practitioners safeguarding services to children, young people, parent and carers - March 2015.
+Please refer to the government practice guidance, Information Sharing: Advice for Safeguarding Practitioners.
 Any decision on whether or not to share information must be properly documented.

 4.7 However, cases of FII/D are quite challenging and pose unique difficulties.